ScheintodX/jqinit.js/README.md

 	} ] );
 ```

- 4. done. (really!
-Want to know more? read on)
+ 4. done.
+(Really!
+Want to know more?
+Read on!)

 "Just another JavaScript loader"?